gvoze32/c9cli/README.md

 # c9cli

-Cloud9 IDE bash script to safely create and manage private users using Docker or SystemD service.
+Bash script to safely create and manage Cloud9 IDE private users using Docker or SystemD service.

 # Install